 …in Dubrovnik…

-The famous Dubrovnik Summer Festival will take place from 10th July to 25th August 2024; it will be in its 75th year this year.
+The famous Dubrovnik Summer Festival will take place from 10th July to 25th August 2025; it will be in its very impressive 76th year this year.
 The Festival includes theatre, opera, music and dance events at various open-air venues around the city.

 …in Istria…

-The 34th Croatia Open ATP Tennis tournament will take place at the end of July in Umag.
+The 35th Croatia Open ATP Tennis tournament will take place at the end of July in Umag.
 A clutch of top men’s players, including some of the best Croatian players, take part in this ATP 250-level event.
-In 2021, it was the first-ever tournament win for a young Carlos Alcaraz.
+In 2021, it was the first-ever tournament win for a young Mr Carlos Alcaraz!
 There are also several other celebrations taking place that accompany the tennis, making it quite a fun tournament to attend.

 …in North Dalmatia…